arXiv-research/Quatm/README.md

-# Quantitative-Biology
+# Quantitative-Biology Testing and Research
-research, and development of machine learning algorithms applied towards virtual environments and artificial neural networks
+Research and Development of machine-learning algorithms applied to virtual environments and artificial neural networks